o-date/draft/odate-diy-fieldwork-database.md

 ```
 Remove all the data stored in this file by going to the end and holding backspace, then save and exit with Control+x and then y.

 Now that we are in the remote host, let's install updates.
-This requires an internet connection.
+This requires that the network be connected to the internet.
 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y
 ```
-Linus software is installed and managed through the use of package managers, in this case one called apt. 'apt-get update' updates the listing of software (along with version and compatibility info) that is managed on some server out on the internet, and 'apt-get upgrade' installs updates to software that you already have installed based upon comparisons with that external listing.
+Linux software is installed and managed through the use of package managers, in this case one called apt. `apt-get update` updates the listing of software (along with version numbers and compatibility info) that is managed on some series of servers out on the internet. `apt-get upgrade` installs updates to outdated software on your device based on comparisons of the local version numbers with that external listing.
 Including the `-y` flag is optional, and specifies that prompts to confirm any update with a yes/no response should always respond with 'yes'.

 For the purpose of this tutorial it is not necessary to update the kernel or firmware.
-The most up-to-date versions are included in the raspbian disk images, and using ```sudo rpi-update``` may install bleeding-edge updates or untested firmware that might break our intended setup.
+The most up-to-date versions are included in the raspbian disk images, and using `sudo rpi-update` may install bleeding-edge updates or untested firmware that might break our intended setup.

 To shut down the Raspberry Pi, use the following command:
 ```
 sudo shutdown -h now
 ```
+## Setting up Static IP Addresses
 To make our lives a little easier, especially when working on a network that many other devices will be connected to, it will be helpful to configure a static IP address for the Raspberry Pi on the network.
 Each device connected to the network is assigned a unique IP address, typically as a sequence following the order in which they connected.
 So the router might have IP address `192.168.0.100`, and subsequently connected computers will have `192.168.0.101`, `192.168.0.102`, `192.168.0.103`, etc. Most routers enable up to 200 connections by default, distributing IP addresses up to `192.168.0.199`.
 In order to maintain consistency when connecting to the Raspberry Pi (which may be necessary when writing instructions for others to follow, or when pre-configuring connections to the Raspberry Pi on others' computers), we can reserve an IP address from the upper end of the range, such as `192.168.0.198`.
-You will no longer have to lookup the target computer's IP address in the router options or via the terminal - you could simply run `ssh pi@192.168.0.198` to establish a connection to the Raspberry Pi from any other computer on the network.
+You will no longer have to lookup the target computer's IP address in the router options or via the terminal - you could simply run `ssh pi@192.168.0.198` to establish a connection to the Raspberry Pi from any remote computer on the network.

-In order to do this we will have to find some information about how the network configuration.
-Start by SSHing into the Raspberry Pi.
+In order to do this we will have to find some information about the network configuration.
+Start by SSH-ing into the Raspberry Pi.

 We first need to get the Raspberry Pi's IP address on the network, on both wifi and ethernet interfaces.